-Now arabinogalactan is a component of all cell walls.
+Now, arabinogalactan is a component of all cell walls.

-of the bacteria and so it becomes very brittle and you end up having depolarization of the cell
+And so it becomes very brittle and you end up having depolarization of the cell

-We're always giving it in combination with other anti-TB agents just like Rifampin and others.
+We're always giving it in combination with other anti-TB agents just like rifampin and others.

-In terms of the toxicity of this medication, neurological; you get visual disturbances.
+In terms of the toxicity of this medication; neurological, you get visual disturbances

-So your ability to distinguish between red and green is impaired.
+So your ability to distinguish between red and green is impaired

-And you can only really pick it up in rare instances without doing a detailed red-green vision test.
+and you can only really pick it up in rare instances without doing a detailed red/green vision test.

-Sometimes you can get an optic neuritis,
+Sometimes you can get an optic neuritis and you can actually get retinal damage.

-you can actually get retinal damage so it's important to look in the eyes of every patient that is on ethambutol.
+So it's important to look in the eyes of every patient that is on ethambutol.

 I see patients with this all the time.
-Sometimes patients can be also be quite confused by it.
+Sometimes patients can also be quite confused by it.

 A metabolic issue that we sometimes see is hyperuricemia.

-And finally you can also get a peripheral neuritis with ethambutol which is very simple -
+And finally, you can also get a peripheral neuritis with ethambutol which is very simple -

 similar to the peripheral neuritis you get with other TB drugs.

-Finally we can talk about Pyrazinamide.
+Finally, we can talk about pyrazinamide.

-It's well absorbed, it crosses inflamed tissues as well.
+It's well absorbed.
+It crosses inflamed tissues as well.

-So if you have a meningitis, you can still give Pyrazinamide.
+So if you have a meningitis, you can still give pyrazinamide,

 It's an essential part of treating bacterial tuberculosis meningitis.